nddipiazza/Sharepoint-Exporter/README.md

 # Sharepoint-Exporter

-This project will make an export of all of your sharepoint site in a hierarchical metadata file folder format.
+This project will make an export of all of your sharepoint site.

 ## How to work on the Project